Katy Perry Addresses Rumors That Jennifer Aniston Is Going To Be Her Baby’s Godmother

 Smile was written after a particularly dark period for Perry.
 In an interview with CBC Radio One, she said she had contemplated suicide during a break with Bloom, as reported by The Inquisitr.

-The singer first announced her pregnancy in March, during an Instagram Live, and revealed she was carrying a girl in April.
+The singer first announced her pregnancy in March, during an Instagram live, and revealed she was carrying a girl in April.
 While she has not confirmed a due date, it is expected she will give birth in a matter of weeks, as she had previously told fans she would be giving birth in the summer.